uint4096/string-differ/README.md

 ```
 Please note that the *value* field in the above output represents the character's index in the base string (*s1*) for *delete* and *retain* operations, while for *insert* operations it specifies the character to be inserted.

-#### Range operations:
+#### Range Operations

 This is a minor optimization over character operations.
 If the output type is specified as *"Range"*, certain consecutive operations of the same type are grouped together.

 ```
-import { getStepsForTransformation } from 'string-operational-transforms';
+import { getStepsForTransformation } from 'string-differ';

 const s1 = 'initial string';
 const s2 = 'final string';